asynkron/gam-web/src/docs/dotnet/Getting started.md

 layout: docs.hbs
 title: Getting started
 ---
-# Getting started with ProtoAct
+# Getting started with Proto.Actor

-This tutorial is intended to give an introduction to using ProtoAct by creating a simple greeter actor using C#.
+This tutorial is intended to give an introduction to using Proto.Actor by creating a simple greeter actor using C#.

 ## Set up your project